gecko0307/dagon/README.md

 Demos
 -----
-A test application that demonstrates Dagon's features is hosted [here](https://github.com/gecko0307/dagon-demo).
-If you are starting from scratch, we recommend to use it for learning purposes.
+A test application that demonstrates almost all of Dagon's features is hosted [here](https://github.com/gecko0307/dagon-demo).
+There are also [simple introductory examples](https://github.com/gecko0307/dagon-tutorials).

 Documentation
 -------------